fhiso/legacy-format/serialisation.md

 here, but non-conforming syntax *may* be accepted and processed by a *conforming* application in an implementation-defined manner.

+{.note} In this form of EBNF, *whitespace* is only permitted where it is explicitly stated in the grammar.
+It is not automatically permitted between arbitrary tokens in the grammar.

+The grammar productions in this standard uses the `S` and `Char` productions defined in §2 of [Basic Concepts] to match any non-empty sequence of *whitespace* *characters* or any valid *character*, respectively.

 This standard uses the *prefix notation*, as defined in §4.3 of [Basic Concepts], when discussing specific *terms*.
 The following *prefix* bindings are assumed in this standard: